mateog4712/NussinovDM/README.md

 # NussinovDM

 This is the work being done for our Data Management class on the classical Nussinov Algorithm.
+We firstly optimized the program for single core.
-We attempted first to single core optimize the program.
-Next we are adding multicore and simd addition to make it faster and later we will run it on a gpu.
+Next we added multicore and simd addition to make it faster.
+At the end, we introduced GPU parallelization using CUDA.